KareemKhamis/Parts-Unlimted-.Net-WebApp-E2E/README.md

  ![](assets_images/AppDeployed.JPG)

- The following image shows up the used sequence on the CD Pipeline build agent sequence:
+ The following image shows up the used sequence on the CD Pipeline build agent:

  ![](assets_images/CDtasks.JPG)